 For many people, buying a home means making the largest purchase of their lives.
 It’s a big deal, involving many moving parts.
 In fact, an average transaction can involve up to 10 to 15 individual people!
 The paperwork is boggling and timing is critical… so hiring a Realtor can certainly help you navigate all of this.

 Most people don’t realize that ‘hiring’ a Realtor doesn’t usually cost a buyer anything.
 In Humboldt County, the Realtor fees, on both sides of the transaction, are typically covered by the seller.
 This is great news, because it means you can easily find someone to act as your advocate in this process.
+It is important to note that Commissions are negotiable, and it can’t be guaranteed that the seller will pay the fees, but this is true in almost every transaction locally.

 Won’t any Realtor do?